onqtam/headjack/docs/why/SYSTEM.md

 > "That's why they call it the American Dream, because you have to be asleep to believe it." - [George Carlin](https://www.goodreads.com/quotes/17908-that-s-why-they-call-it-the-american-dream-because-you)

+> "What is history but the story of how politicians have squandered the blood and treasure of the human race?" - [Thomas Sowell](https://www.goodreads.com/quotes/233336-what-is-history-but-the-story-of-how-politicians-have)

+> "The most basic question is not what is best, but who shall decide what is best." - [Thomas Sowell](https://www.goodreads.com/quotes/322271-the-most-basic-question-is-not-what-is-best-but)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Other dysfunction
 ██████████████████████████████████████████████████████████████████